 A session on reengagement in the struggle for educational equity will be hosted by Tony Simmons, Executive Director of High School For Recording Arts and RAPSA Board Member.
 Simmons will moderate a conversation with Alana Trout, the Staff Director of the California Select Committee for Boys and Men of Color and Jeannette Zanapatin, attorney for the Mexican American Legal and Educational Fund.
 The conversation will focus on how education leaders can impact policy development that supports reengaging youth of color.
 High School for Recording Arts is dedicated to providing all young people a chance to realize their full potential, despite any previous setbacks through music and the exploration and operation of the music business.
 More than just earning a high school diploma, HSRA prepares students for a positive post-secondary education and life.
 Schools serving at-promise youth are ground zero for providing educational equity.
 Learn what you need to secure your seat at the table.

 Reengaging Students with a Student Engagement Department

-Strand: Support Reengagement and Dropout Prevention Presenter:Isabel Galvez Lara, YouthBuild Charter Schools of California Reengaging out-of-school youth can be difficult and demanding work despite quality programs and high ideals.
+Strand: Support Reengagement and Dropout Prevention Presenters:Isabel Galvez Lara Director of the Student Engagement Services , Phil Matero, CEO; Derrick Ayson, Student Engagement Services; YouthBuild Charter Schools of California; Reengaging out-of-school youth can be difficult and demanding work despite quality programs and high ideals.
 Learn how YouthBuild Charter Schools of California is meeting the challenge by empowering their most engaging teachers to take on the task.
 Learn about the creation of their Student Engagement Department and its amazing results.
 This session provides an opportunity to be on the cutting-edge of emerging best practices in student engagement and dropout prevention.